tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 ## Add an ACL restriction

-Copy this list of allowed ACLs for your S3 bucket and paste it below your `bucket_tags` rule
+Click the "Copy to Editor" button to add a list of allowed ACLs to your policy.

 <pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="# ACL restriction
 "># ACL restriction